 Associate of Applied Science Degree and you will be eligible to attempt the Certified Respiratory Therapist exam and the Registered Respiratory Therapist exam administered by the National Board for Respiratory Care.

-Once accepted into the program, the length of program is 13 months.
+Once accepted into the program, the length of program about fifteen (15) months.